gowebknot/gowebknot.github.io/tracks/java/_posts/2024-01-22-java-fundamentals.md

     * Use a json file to import products into your store.
 All product information should be in a json and this needs to be imported.
     * Use Serializers/Deserializers to do the same.
 Hint: Use jackson object mapper dependencies to achieve the same

-## Understand Advanced Java - before you jump into Spring Boot
+## Understand Advanced Java Concepts
 Following are topics that you want to brush about Java

 * Collections and Generics - [https://www.youtube.com/watch?v=HhrQqmp3hXI](https://www.youtube.com/watch?v=HhrQqmp3hXI)